rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 You can create an MBR partitioning scheme on the SD card with an LBA FAT32 (type 0x0C) partition, format it and copy `bootcode.bin`, `start.elf` and `fixup.dat` onto it. **Delete all other files or booting might not work**.
-Or alternatively you can download a raspbian image, `dd` it to the SD card, mount it and delete the unnecessary .img files.
+Alternatively, you can download a raspbian image, `dd` it to the SD card, mount it and delete the unnecessary .img files.
 Whichever you prefer.
 What's important, you'll create `kernel8.img` with these tutorials which must be copied to the root